How shall I sing that majesty (Coe Fen) SATB & descant

 Printed copies (octavos)

 Orders for printed copies (where available) will normally be processed within 48 hours (excluding weekends and holidays).

 Please note that in accordance with our environmental policy, we try to use suitable re-used packaging wherever possible.

 This arrangement of Coe Fen is made under licence from Oxford University Press (OUP) who own the copyright to the original tune Coe Fen, and thus any arrangements of the work.

-Any requests for sublicensing should be made directly to OUP music.enquiry(at)oup.com (this includes inclusion in any other publication, recording, broadcasting, or public performance outside worship).
+You should direct requests for sublicensing to OUP music.enquiry(at)oup.com (this includes inclusion in any other publication, recording, broadcasting, or public performance outside worship).

-Please send us a copy of your request (copyright(at)theartofmusic.com).
+Please send a copy of your request to copyright(at)theartofmusic.com.

-To enable us to receive the appropriate royalties from further use of this work, please make clear in any negotiations with OUP that it is this arrangement that you wish to use, quoting "Naylor, arr.
+Please make clear in any negotiations with OUP that it is this arrangement that you wish to use, quoting "Naylor, arr.
 Warwick: Coe Fen, published 2006, The Art of Music".
-Thanks!

 1 How shall I sing that majesty

 Let dust in dust and silence lie;